THE PAKGHAN SERIES, DAY 15 – 17

 CHEAPEST HOTEL

 What do you think the cheapest hotel in the world is? $10/night? $5/night?
-No, you can stay in this place, right in the centre of Peshawar for the grand total of $0.50!
-I have stayed in some interesting places but this one takes it.
-Not only is it outside but the sheets and pillows clearly don’t get washed too often.
+No, you can stay in this place, right in the centre of Peshawar, for the grand total of $0.50!
+I have stayed in some interesting places, but this one takes it.
+Not only is it outside, but the sheets and pillows don’t look like they’ve been washed too often.

 Pakistan’s most insane city